 Statistics & Data Files by Title

-This annual report provides program and demographic information about the people who receive Social Security disability benefits—disabled workers, disabled widow(er)s, and disabled adult children.
-Topics covered include beneficiaries in current payment status; benefits awarded, withheld, and terminated; geographic distributions; Social Security beneficiaries who receive Supplemental Security Income; and the income of disabled beneficiaries.
+An annual report providing program and demographic information and statistics about the people who receive Social Security disability benefits—disabled workers, disabled widow(er)s, and disabled adult children.

-The Supplement includes more than 200 statistical tables that provide comprehensive data on Social Security and Supplemental Security Income.
-The data cover program details such as beneficiary counts, amounts of benefits, and the status of the trust funds.
-Most of the data are derived from SSA's administrative records.
+The Supplement includes more than 200 tables that provide comprehensive statistics on Social Security and Supplemental Security Income.
+The tables cover program details such as the number of beneficiaries, amounts of benefits, and the status of the trust funds.
 Narrative sections describe the programs' legislative history and program rules.

 This file contains two separate but linkable subfiles—one with benefit information and the other with longitudinal earnings information.
 Sample beneficiary records drawn from the Old-Age, Survivors, and Disability Insurance (OASDI) program can be linked to their corresponding earnings histories.